Russell-Waterhouse/blog/content/post/trends.md

 - Every error case should be handled appropriately.
 - Avoid every layer of abstraction that you can: it's MUCH easier to add the right abstraction later than to work with the wrong one.
   - This includes inheritance and function parameters, ESPECIALLY when neither one is used yet.
-- be picky about dependencies.
+- Be picky about dependencies.
-- end-to-end tests are invaluable
+- End-to-end tests are invaluable
-- unit test everything that's pure functions
+- Unit test everything that's pure functions
-- good dev and preview environments are invaluable
+- Good dev and preview environments are invaluable